 - The China Beat – This blog is much more academic in nature and is written by a very highly respected team of bloggers.
 I admit that most times I just skim their articles because it’s just too much to digest, but if I find an article whose topic I’m interested in, it’s incredibly insightful.

-- Fool’s Mountain – Less scholarly, more opinionated posts by all different types of authors.
+- Fool’s Mountain (now defunct) – Less scholarly, more opinionated posts by all different types of authors.
 I think they’re well known for their comments but I tend to just stick to reading the post, which is good enough for me.

 - Lost Laowai China Blog – This blog, an extension of the Lost Laowai website, has a great mix of entertaining as well as informative posts.
 I wish they posted more often.